Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • individual psycho-emotional characteristics.

-Litter in miniature individuals - from one to five puppies, in large breeds - up to 15 or even more.
+Miniature breeds have a litter of one to five puppies, while large breeds have up to 15 or even more.
 The number of offspring is also affected by age: fewer children are born to young and older females.
-In case of infertile pregnancy, weak labor activity is observed, called the “single puppy syndrome”.
-With multiple pregnancy, everything goes easier.
+With a low-fertility pregnancy, weak labor is observed, called “single puppy syndrome.”
+With multiple births, everything goes easier.

 The birth process consists of three stages.

-1. Preparatory, disclosure of the birth canal.
+1. Preparatory, opening of the birth canal.
 Lasts from six to 12 hours.

 (Up to 36 hours in case of first pregnancy).
 During this period, the cervix opens and the vaginal muscles relax.
-The uterus begins to shrink.
-The dog feels discomfort, constantly licks, breathes often, seeks attention and affection.
-Shortness of breath, irritability, vomiting, or asymptomatic course are possible.
-By the end of the stage, the uterus contracts more often, longer, but the abdominal muscles do not contract (contractions without attempts).
-There is a rupture of the membranes, mucus comes out.
+The uterus begins to contract.
+The dog feels discomfort, constantly licks itself, breathes frequently, and seeks attention and affection.
+Possible shortness of breath, increased excitability, vomiting or asymptomatic course.
+Towards the end of the stage, the uterus contracts more often and longer, but the abdominal muscles do not contract (contractions without pushing).
+The membranes rupture and mucus comes out.

 2. Labor pains, expulsion of the fetus.
 The average duration of the stage is from three to 12 hours.
-The maximum is 24 hours.
-Amniotic fluid is poured out, rectal temperature is normalized (may be a little higher).
-The muscles of the uterus and abdomen are actively contracting (attempts and contractions).
+Maximum - 24 hours.
+Amniotic fluid is released, rectal temperature normalizes (may be slightly higher).
+The muscles of the uterus and abdomen actively contract (pushing and contractions).
 The fetus moves along the birth canal.
-The woman in labor gnaws through the amniotic sac, then the umbilical cord.
+The woman in labor gnaws the amniotic sac, then the umbilical cord.
 Puppies appear at intervals of 15-20 minutes to two hours.

-3. birth of the placenta.
+3. Birth of the placenta.
 The afterbirth appears 10-15 minutes after the puppy.
-It can be expelled both after one fetus, and after every two or three.
+It can be expelled after one fruit or after every two or three.
 The female eats the placenta.
-You can not eat more than two to avoid diarrhea and vomiting.
+You should not eat more than two to avoid diarrhea and vomiting.

 There is no need to feed the dog during the process.
-You can support the forces of a woman in labor with a long birth course with sweet tea, milk with honey, and weak broth.
-Some give a solution of cinnamon (a pinch in a glass of water).
+You can maintain the strength of a woman in labor during a long labor course with sweet tea, milk with honey, or weak broth.
+Some people give a solution of cinnamon (a pinch in a glass of water).

 Childbirth is over if: